statistical-perceptions/serverless-survey/docs/researcher/configuration_yaml.md

 Serverless Survey has some settings that are for a whole study or about how to process the configuration file.

 These are set as CLI arguments if you build offline.
 If you use our template repo, you will have a set of options for these controls in your actions tab.

+This is where the path to save the output html files are set as well as the url of the hosted site for generating the instructions.
+There is also the option to generate only a fragment or to put all questions on a single page (eg for IRB review or paper supplemental materials).

 ```{code-cell} ipython3
 %%bash
 ssgeneratehtml --help